MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 ## Part 3

+Setup the scene
+- Add a simple Plane floor with:
+    - positions (0, -1, 0)
+    - scale (2, 2, 2)
-Setup the scene, add a simple Plane floor, with positions 0,-1,0 and scale 2,2,2 You can add a material to this, I added one called dirt, that is provided by Mirror.
+- (optional) add a material to this, I added one called dirt that is used one of mirrors examples
+- Next we add a GameObject, name does not matter
+- Add `NetworkStartPosition` component to this GameObject
-Next we add a gameObject, name does not matter, but it needs the Network Start Position component, duplicate a few times, and scatter around your scene floor.
-I did 4, one near each corner.
+- Duplicate the GameObject a few times, and scatter around your scene floor so that you have multiple spawn points.
+I did 4, one near each corner

 ![](./image--002.jpg)

 ## Part 4

+Creating the player
-Creating the player, create a capsule using the menus as shown in the image, attached a NetworkTransform (NT) component, this will auto add a Network Identity (NI).
-Tick Client Authority on the NT.
+- Create a capsule using the menus as shown in the image
+- Attached a NetworkTransform component, this will auto add a Network Identity
+- Tick Client Authority on the NetworkTransform

 ![](./image--003.jpg)

+- Rename that object Player
+- Add an empty PlayerScript
-Rename that object Player, add an empty PlayerScript, drag into Project to create a prefab, then delete Player from scene.
+- Drag into Project to create a prefab
+- Then delete Player from scene

 ![](./image--004.jpg)

-Drag your player prefab into Network manager, set spawn method to Round Robin.
+- Drag your player prefab into Network manager,
+- Set spawn method to Round Robin.

 ![](./image--005.jpg)